Jiahao-Gao/rpgQTL_test/README.md

 #### 1' Using miniconda module on Farnam
 * `module load miniconda`
-* I personally encounter several problem while installing package using this moduled miniconda.
+* I personally encounter several problems while installing package using this moduled miniconda.
 NOT recommended.

 #### 2. Create conda environment and install basic packages
 *If you did not install mamba, replace all `mamba` by `conda` in all following parts.*